 Pathogenic species of Mycoplasma are involved in a number of diseases targeting the human respiratory system.
 One of these, M. pneumoniae, has become a model for systems biology and multi-omics approaches, due to its very small genome size.
-EMBL researchers have used M. pneumoniae to establish a workflow that allows key molecular machineries to be visualised in action at near-atomic resolution inside the cell by cryo-electron tomography (Tech Dev Box TD1_IB).
+EMBL researchers have used M. pneumoniae to establish a workflow that allows key molecular machineries to be visualised in action at near-atomic resolution inside the cell by cryo-electron tomography (Tech Dev Box TD1\IB).
 This has yielded the first in vivo structural view of a central supramolecular complex that directly couples transcription and translation, a mechanism unique to bacteria.
 Building on these technical advances, the next tier is to investigate membrane protein regulation and organisation.
-Although many of the pathogenic activities of M. pneumoniae are localised to the cell membrane, the organisation of the membrane proteome is largely unknown.
-EMBL will aim to structurally elucidate the organisation of the M. pneumoniae membrane proteome using integrated in-cell cryo-ET and proteomics approaches.
+Although many of the pathogenic activities of M. pneumoniae are localised to the cell membrane, the organisation of the M. pneumoniae membrane proteome using integrated in-cell cryo-ET and proteomics approaches.
 As a similar level of resolution has not been achieved for in situ imaging of any organism to date, EMBL's approach will likely reveal general principles of membrane proteome organisation.

-Technology Development Box TD1_IB | Towards creating whole-cell near-atomic resolution structural models.
+Technology Development Box TD1\IB | Towards creating whole-cell near-atomic resolution structural models.